 MAGGIE RAYNER lives in Vancouver on the West Coast of British Columbia.
-Kayaking, creating beautiful interiors, and biking endure as passions; small indulgences include maple walnut chocolates, chai tea lattes, and live theater.
+Sailing, biking, and creating beautiful interiors endure as passions; small indulgences include maple walnut chocolates, chai tea lattes, and live theater.
 She has worked as an artisan and designer, and in marketing and law.

 Belief systems and the choices people make – or don’t make – are of special interest to her.
 Reader response to her 2011 article in the Vancouver Sun, “Polygamy and Me: Growing up Mormon,” was the motivation for writing her memoir and first book, In Polygamy’s Shadow.